Beeston Regis: Beeston Regis Common

+All Saints church

+Other features of the village are the parish church dedicated to All Saints, which is a Grade I listed building.
+The church dates from the latter part of the 11th century.
+The tower arch opening into the nave is 13th century, as are much of the chancel and nave walls.

+Within the churchyard is a large stone covering a grave.
+On each side is inscribed the name of the grave's occupant: James Reynolds.
+This is originally one of a pair which stood at either side of a pathway in the yard of the farmhouse, in the grounds of the ruined Beeston Priory.
+The path itself led to what is now known as the Abbot's Freshwater Spring Pond.

+Education

 Within the parish is Beeston Hall School, the largest boarding preparatory school in East Anglia.
 Beeston Regis Hall was once a family home of the Wyndham Ketton-Cremers on the Beeston Regis Estate, part of the much larger Felbrigg Estate, the family seat.
 In 1940 a German bomb hit the school, causing slight damage.
 The Hall was leased to Thomas Tapping and his wife Bessie, who opened the private Beeston Hall School in 1948.
 In 1967 the school became an incorporated trust, and in 1970, following the death of Robert Wyndham Ketton-Cremer, the last squire of Felbrigg, the school acquired the freehold and about 14 acre of land.
 Over the years the school has expanded; it is the biggest employer in the parish.
 It has also acquired other surrounding land including Beeston Hall Common, which it purchased from the parish of Beeston Regis.